isgyane/isgyane/README.md

 ## 🌱 Currently Learning

-- Advanced Data Science techniques
+- Supply Chain Analytics
-- Deepening my understanding of Machine Learning and AI applications in healthcare
+- Machine Learning and AI applications in healthcare
-- Improving my public speaking and presentation skills

-## 🏆 Recent Achievements

-- Developed a comprehensive sales analytics tracker that increased sales by 30% in H1 2024
-- Built a Power BI dashboard to visualize and communicate insights from over 3 million data points at Zipline
-- Enhanced supply chain efficiency, reducing Order-to-Delivery time by 50% at Erith Health Services

-## 💼 Open to Opportunities
+## 💼 Let's work together

-I'm always looking for new challenges and opportunities, especially in the fields of data science, supply chain management, and healthcare innovation.
+I'm always looking for new challenges and opportunities, especially in the fields of
+- `data science`
+-  `supply chain management`
+-  `healthcare innovation`

 If you have a project or role that you'd like to discuss, feel free to reach out!

 ---